-Effective tax year 2020 - The 1099-MISC is no longer used to report nonemployee compensation in box 7 on your 2020 tax return.
+Effective tax year 2020 - Form 1099-MISC is no longer used to report nonemployee compensation.
 Nonemployee compensation will be reported to the taxpayer using Form 1099-NEC with the nonemployee compensation listed in box 1.
-All prior years will still use the 1099-MISC for nonemployee compensation.
+All tax years prior to 2020 will still use the 1099-MISC for nonemployee compensation.

 1099-NEC: Non Employment Compensation

 Beginning the 2020 tax year, the IRS has introduced From 1099-NEC as the new way to report self-employment income.
 Businesses will use this form if they made payments totaling $600 or more to a nonemployee.